dwhitena/amld-reproducible-ml-workshop/full_ml_workflows/README.md

 13. [Examine pipeline provenance](README.md#13-examine-pipeline-provenance)

 Finally, we provide some [Resources](README.md#resources) for you for further exploration.

-## Prerequisites

-- Ability to `ssh` into a remote machine.
-- An IP for a remote machine (this should have been given to you at the beginning of the workshop).
-- Access to this repository on GitHub (we will clone it later on the remote machine).

 ## 1. Prepare a Python script and Docker image for model training